Rounding of numbers

 Usually, rounding the limits is something that more often happens in quality assurance during incoming inspection of products.
 In such cases, Interpretation of Limits rule from ASME Y14.5 declares limits are absolute.
 For example, 12.25 MAX is the same as 12.2500000000000000 MAX.
 If the feature measurement is 12.2540, that measurement should not be rounded to 12.25, as it is still out of tolerance because it exceeded 12.25.

-SolidWorks should support more rounding options
+SolidWorks should supports more rounding options

 Right now, SolidWorks does offer one rounding option for dimensions.
 In documents options, there is a setting to round numbers to the nearest fraction, but only if fractional numbers are in use.
 I would like to see other rounding options supported, but not a document option.
 SolidWorks should have a setting added to the dimension PropertyManager that allows the user to establish a rounding rule for a particular dimension.
 For each dimension, users should have a choice to use the odd-even rounding rule, nearest fraction rounding rule (only when fractional numbers are in use) or always round 5 up rule.
 This shouldn’t just be for drawings.
 It should also be available in the model because they are often used as part of the product definition and because dimensions in the model can be inserted into a drawing.